-- The Oral Qualifying Examination can be conducted only after the student has successfully completed the Written Counselor Education Qualifying Examination and the Written Specialty Critical Review Paper. - The Oral Qualifying Examination may cover all academic and other professional preparation pertinent to the student's professional goals and plans.
+- The Oral Qualifying Examination can be conducted only after the student has successfully completed the Written Counselor Education Qualifying Examination and Written Specialty Critical Review Paper. - The Oral Qualifying Examination may cover all academic and other professional preparation pertinent to the student's professional goals and plans.
 Students will present a summary of their learning experiences and how these will be used in their future practice as a counselor educator.
 Committee members may also use a portion of this time to focus on the responses the student made in the written qualifying examinations.
-It should be noted that any topic pertinent to the student's professional preparation and professional goals and plans is legitimate for questioning and discussion. - The Oral Qualifying Examination will be conducted by the student's Doctoral Committee, scheduled at least two weeks after the Written Counselor Education Qualitifying Examination and the Written Specialty Critical Review Paper have been evaluated. - A student should schedule at least one and one-half (1 1/2) hours for his/her Oral Qualifying Examination.
-Typically, the first hour of this time period is used for the actual oral qualifying

-- examination.
-The student's Doctoral Committee will spend the remainder of the time discussing the student's plans for his/her dissertation research.
-Note, however, that examination committees may use whatever procedures are appropriate to their needs. - It is the doctoral student's responsibility to arrange the meeting date, time and place for his/her Doctoral Oral Qualifying Examination and to keep the faculty participants informed about the arrangements. - The Admission to Candidacy form will be filed at the conclusion of a successful oral qualifying examination.
+It should be noted that any topic pertinent to the student's professional preparation and professional goals and plans is legitimate for questioning and discussion. - The Oral Qualifying Examination will be conducted by the student's Doctoral Committee, scheduled at least two weeks after the Written Counselor Education Qualifying Examination and Specialty Critical Review paper have been evaluated. - A student should schedule at least one hour for their Oral Qualifying Examination.
+Typically, the first forty minutes of this time period is used for the actual oral qualifying examination.
+The student's Doctoral Committee will spend the remainder of the time discussing the student's plans for dissertation research.
+Note, however, that examination committees may use whatever procedures are appropriate.
+A rubric for scoring will be provided. - It is the doctoral student's responsibility to arrange the meeting date, time and place for the Doctoral Oral Qualifying Examination and keep faculty participants informed about arrangements. - o The Admission to Candidacy form is filed at the conclusion of a successful oral qualifying exam.

-Advancement to Candidacy and Selection of Dissertation Committee
+Advancement to Candidacy and Selection of DissertationCommittee

-After a student successfully completes their required coursework, passes the Written Doctoral Qualification Exam, the Written Counselor Education Specialty Critical Review Paper, the Oral Qualifying Exam and other university requirements (e.g., removal of Incomplete grades), they will be Advanced to Doctoral Candidacy and assemble a Dissertation Committee, chaired by a counseling faculty member who is a member of the University Graduate Faculty.
-To learn more about the graduate school's policy on advancement to candidacy visit this link: http://grad.uc.edu/student-life/graduate-studenthandbook/policy-doctoral/candidacy.html
+After a student successfully completes their required coursework, passes the Written Doctoral Qualification Exam, the Written Specialty Critical Review Paper and the Oral Qualifying Exam and other university requirements (e.g., removal of Incomplete grades), they will be Advanced to Doctoral Candidacy and assemble a Dissertation Committee, chaired by a counseling faculty member who is a member of the University Graduate Faculty.
+Take time to learn more about the Graduate College's policy on advancement to candidacy.

-Advancement to candidacy signifies that a doctoral student has completed the intensive study of the knowledge base of his or her profession expected for holders of the doctoral degree, and has acquired the research and writing skills needed to contribute to this knowledge base as an independent scholar.
+Advancement to candidacy signifies that a doctoral student has completed the intensive study of the knowledge base of his or her profession expected for holders of the doctoral degree, andhas acquired the research and writing skills needed to contribute to this knowledge base as an independent scholar.
 A doctoral student is advanced to candidacy when:

-- all required coursework is completed with satisfactory grades; - all I, N, and F grades are removed or processed in accordance with College policy; and - the Written Doctoral Qualifying Exam, Written Counselor Education Specialty Critical Review Paper, and Oral Qualifying Exam are completed and approved by the student's doctoral committee (or a committee equivalent to a doctoral committee approved by the Program Coordinator).
+- all required coursework is completed with satisfactory grades; - all I, N, and F grades are removed or processed in accordance with College policy; and - the Written Doctoral Qualifying Exam, the Written Specialty Critical Review Paper and Oral

-A form for advancement to candidacy is completed online with the Graduate School by the School of Human Services Graduate Program Academic Director and the new doctoral candidate and the dissertation committee chairperson will be officially notified by a letter from the Graduate School when the application is approved.
+Qualifying Exam are completed and approved by the student's doctoral committee (or a committee equivalent to a doctoral committee approved by the Program Coordinator).
+A form for advancement to candidacy is completed online with the Graduate College by the School of Human Services Graduate Program Academic Director and the new doctoral candidate and the dissertation committee chairperson will be officially notified by a letter from the Graduate College when the application is approved.